 Growth has consistently moderated quarter after quarter, from 5.5% in Q1 FY13 to 5.3% in Q2 FY13 and to 4.5% in Q3 FY13.
 The signs available for the fourth quarter do not look very different and a significant pickup is not expected.

 The CSO in its advance estimate indicates growth to settle at 5.0% in FY13; this would primarily be driven by growth in services.
 Given that agricultural activity has taken a setback against delayed monsoons, and industrial activity with limited capital investments has been subdued so far, growth expectations from these sectors are not high.

 We expect growth to revive gradually going into the next fiscal; with an estimate for GDP growth of 5.9% – 6.0% in FY14.
-This expectation would ride on the back of normal monsoons giving a good harvest, increase in investments in a favourable interest rate regime and gradual recovery in industrial production.
-Above all it is assumed that the government will expedite projects that have been held up and also start spending on capital projects, which has hitherto been held up on account of fiscal constraints.
+This expectation would ride on the back of normal monsoons giving a good harvest, an increase in investments in a favorable interest rate regime, and gradual recovery in industrial production.
+Above all, it is assumed that the government will expedite projects that have been held up and also start spending on capital projects, which has hitherto been held up on account of fiscal constraints.
 This will also be supported by affirmative action by the RBI, though the timing could be more during the second half of the year.

 Agriculture to revert to normal trajectory

 Harvest to be strong, against the back of normal monsoons and pro-farm pricing announcements…